The Rama Swiss Watch company has recently introduced a new version of its RSW Consort (Ref. 6140.BS.L5.5.D1) ladies timepiece.

 The second thing is the price.
 For some $1500 (depending on your market), it looks a bit pricey for a timepiece that is powered by a quartz mechanism and is manufactured by a rather obscure brand.

-As it is often the case with this sort of timekeepers, RSW goes into details regarding neither its technical specification nor its name.
+RSW doesn’t share too many details regarding the technical specifications of the 6140.
+They didn’t even try to explain the choice of the name.
 The only thing we know is that the movement is made in Switzerland and probably belongs to that rapidly growing throw-away kind that, judging by the look of its case back cover, will need you to visit your local service station even for such a simple task as replacing the battery.

 Like the rest of the members of this elegant series, the Consort comes in an oval-shaped stainless steel case.